TL;DR: Sole founders face an uphill battle compared to co-founding teams. And if you are a sole founder, you still need a team; minions aren’t enough.

 It took me a while to realise how much my mood impacted the whole office.
 I started making myself enter the office with a smile, even if I was in a bad mood (or hungover).
 You should read this short blog on the importance of smiling: This one weird Disney trick for CEOs tripled productivity (Smile).

-I would never do a startup with a friend unless they had done a lot of startup and get nothing is ever personal, it should always be about business.
+I would never do a startup with a friend unless they had done a lot of startups and get nothing is ever personal, it should always be about business.

 You get more equity as you aren’t giving large stakes away at the start.

 If you think dilution at an angel round or seed is painful, think about the dilution from a cofounder.
 You’re maybe talking 50% with another cofounder, right?
 That’s a lot.
 If there are three of you, you’re at about 30%.

 Dilution becomes less of an issue for fundraising when you are the sole founder.
 If you lost a lot at angel and seed, then you aren’t as negatively impacted at series-a as you still will have half the company.
 You are also motivated as you have a large stake.
 This wouldn’t be the case if there were a lot of founders.
 You could also just not get so diluted at funding rounds, but whoever planned on high dilution?
 Yeah, no one.